jarorb/10-bricks-back/README.md

 For used it you need to rename the file databaseExample.ini to database.ini, and fill it with your database information This file is in the dir confif_conn

+### CORS
+Set your origins in the origin list at the file main.py